chiefGui/virtualform/README.md

 At [Starchive](https://starchive.io), we render huge grids of files and the painting, loading and scrolling experience have to be fast and seamless.
 We already used other virtualization libraries that did a pretty good job, but we always had the feeling that either a feature was missing or proper developer experience was lacking.

 **Virtualform** was built from scratch to address the two problems at the same time.

-### Why Virtualform has this exquisite API?

-I know, right?
-Well, it's not _that_ exquisite once you start working with it.
-It gives you some freedom like no other library I used had give me.
-It was inspired by [Floating UI](https://floating-ui.com/).

 ### Why do I need to explictly specify the amount of cells to render?